aploese/spsw/README.md

 3. Edit the portnames in `src/test/resources/junit-spsw-config.properties`.
 If you have a "cross connected" device use the same name for readPort a writePort.
 4. Run `mvn -PBaselineTests test` for the Baseline tests.
 This tests should never fail.
 5.  `mvn  test` to execute all tests - some will fail.
 Look at the test itself and on the outcome to device whats up.

+##Demos

+###Print ports to stdandard out

+goto it/print-ports and execute
+'''
+mvn exec:java -Dexec.mainClass="de.ibapl.spsw.demo.print.PrintPortsDemoMain"
+'''
+to list all ports and their state.